Gravitational waves from cosmic strings for pedestrians: Fundamental-mode contributions

 and evaluates to the following expression for the spectrum

 The amplitude introduced above reads

 where $t_{\rm eq} \simeq 5.05 \times 10^4\,\text{yr}$ denotes the time of matter--radiation equality.
 The spectral shape function for RM loops takes the form

-and needs to be evaluated at the integration boundaries $x_{\rm rm}^{\rm start}$ and $x_{\rm rm}^{\rm end}$.
-These boundaries occur, as before, due to the Heaviside function in the loop number density \eqref{eq:radiationmatter}.
+{A similar expression for the fundamental RM spectrum was computed in \cite{Sousa_2020}.
+As for the RR spectrum, the difference between our result and the previous result lies in the presence of the Heaviside function in Eq.~\eqref{eq:Orm1} and the values of the integration boundaries $x_{\rm rm}^{\rm start, end}$, at which the spectral shape function needs to be evaluated.} These boundaries occur, as before, due to the Heaviside function in the loop number density \eqref{eq:radiationmatter}.
 The conditions $t_*>t_{\rm ini}$ and $t>t_{\rm eq}$ contribute to the lower integration boundary $x_{\rm rm}^{\rm start}$, while the conditions $t_*<t_{\rm eq}$ and $t<t_0$ are taken into account by $x_{\rm rm}^{\rm end}$.
 To write down explicit expressions for these boundaries, it is helpful to introduce another variable $\tilde{x}_m$ that does not involve the scale factor $a$, but instead the (would-be) scale factor

 which describes the evolution of a purely matter-dominated Universe.
 We define in this way

 During the matter dominated era, the function $\tilde{a}_m\left(t\right)$ and the actual scale factor $a\left(t\right)$ in the standard $\Lambda$-cold-dark-matter ($\Lambda$CDM) model are (nearly) identical.
 However, in the following, we will also evaluate $\tilde{a}_m\left(t\right)$ at times outside the matter dominated era, where $\tilde{a}_m\left(t\right)$ and $a\left(t\right)$ no longer coincide with each other.
 Utilizing this, the integration boundaries for $x_m$ can be expressed as